THE BILL LADING PARAMETERS, A NOTABLE SECTION FOR TRADE PARTIES ROLE

 THE NOTIFY PARTY OR PARTIES

-This lies below the consignee section, and if the goods purchased were sponsored by a bank or any other financial institution, then the consignee’s detail will be enclosed in this column.
-Otherwise, this section only contains detailed information of a notified party (either a person or a firm) to be contacted prior to the arrival of the goods at the port of destination.
+This lies below the consignee section, and if the goods purchased were sponsored by a bank or any other financial institution, then the consignee’s details will be enclosed in this column.
+Otherwise, this section only contains detailed information about a notified party (either a person or a firm) to be contacted before the arrival of the goods at the port of destination.

-Lastly, is how you can practically differentiate a master bill of lading from a house bill of lading with their shipments in addition to other applicable factors.
+At this juncture, one could practically differentiate a master bill of lading from a house bill of lading based on notable factors.

 The master bill of lading bears the name of the shipping line in its original form (the Liner’s default).
-While goods shipped with this type of bill of lading includes; Full container load (FCL), General or breakbulk, and roll-on roll-out shipments.
+However, goods shipped with this type of bill of lading include; Full container load (FCL), General or breakbulk, and roll-on roll-out shipments.

 This will be it, for now, we will continue with the analysis of Draft Copy or Verify Copy (master bill of lading for LCL) and other bill lading parameters in our next post.